publiccodeyml/publiccode.yml/schema.md

   * `concept` - The software is just a "concept".
 No actual code may have been produced, and the repository could simply be a placeholder.
   * `development` - Some effort has gone into the development of the software, but the code is not ready for the end user, even in a preliminary version (beta or alpha) to be tested by end users.
   * `beta` - The software is in the testing phase (alpha or beta).
 At this stage, the software might or might not have had a preliminary public release.
-  * `stable` - The software has seen a first public release, and is ready to be used in a production environment.
+  * `stable` - The software has seen a first public release and is ready to be used in a production environment.
   * `obsolete` - The software is no longer maintained or kept up to date.
 All of the source code is archived and kept for historical reasons.

 ## Section `softwareType`